-At the heart of the matter: Co-designing a lifestyle based mental health intervention for patients
+At the heart of the matter: Co-designing a lifestyle-based mental health intervention for patients following a heart event

 For people with heart disease, poor mental health is related to worse health outcomes, including increased risk of future cardiac events, readmission to hospital, increased mortality, and lower quality of life.
-These patients also face increased barriers to care and feel that their mental health needs are often unmet within the current health care system.
+These patients also face increased barriers to care and feel that their mental health needs are often unmet within the current healthcare system.

 The Team: